AlirexaN/AlirexaN/README.md

 ### Graduated from Jahad University

 - Thesis: "Interactivity and User Engagement in Digital Platforms"

+- You can check my programming diploma in my portfolio
 # 🚀 Projects

 ### "Contact manager" Web App